Pam Marsh was first elected to represent House District 5 – Southern Jackson County – in 2016 and was reelected to a third term in 2020.

 Prior to joining the Oregon Legislature, Pam served on the Ashland City Council for four years, and as a member and chair of the Ashland Planning Commission, and member of the Ashland Charter Review Committee.

 From 2006-2012 Pam worked as Deputy Director of OnTrack Rogue Valley, a local nonprofit providing drug and alcohol prevention and treatment.
 She served as Executive Director of Ashland Emergency Food Bank from 2012-2016.

-Pam has lived in Southern Oregon since 1994, when she and her husband, Diarmuid McGuire, moved their four children from Palo Alto, California, to the mountains above Ashland.
-In Palo Alto Pam served on the Planning Commission, worked as district representative for a state legislator, served as executive director of the Santa Clara County Cities Association, and participated in a variety of nonprofit and public school organizations.
+Pam has lived in Southern Oregon since 1994, when she and her husband moved their four children from Palo Alto, California, to the mountains above Ashland.
+For a decade she was actively involved in the management and operation of Green Springs Inn and Cabins.

 In Palo Alto, Pam worked for a state legislator, managed a cities association, and served in a variety of governmental and nonprofit volunteer positions.